oktopuslinky/cs4348project3/devlog.md

 SESSION END
 During this session, I was able to implement the header class.
 It was not as simple as I thought, as I had to consider the block of memory and where exactly I was placing which piece of information.
 However, once I understood it, I was able to implement the class effectively.
 I also added global constants so that these important values can be accessed whenever necessary, regardless of class instance.
 I will decide which portion to work on next in the next session.

+# 12/10/2025 7:23 PM

+SESSION START
+In this session, I will implement the node class, so that I can start working on the b-tree node management system.
+I will finish the read and write functions necessary for the node.
+I will have to make sure that I accurately keep track of the block number and don't accidentally offset any pointer.